Talking with children about child sexual abuse: why it’s important

 - ‘What would you do if someone touched your body in a way that you didn’t think was OK?’

 Children can be at risk of sexual abuse on the internet.
-You can protect your child from online sexual abuse by talking with them about internet safety for preschoolers, internet safety for school-age children and internet safety for pre-teens.
+You can protect your child from online sexual abuse by talking with them about online safety for preschoolers, online safety for school-age children and online safety for pre-teens.
 Precautions against grooming are also important.